-The most devastating effect of the Loma Prieta earthquake of 1989 can be seen was within the Pacific Avenue Retail District; in 15 seconds, the earthquake destroyed the commercial and social heart of the community, a place that had evolved over more than a century.
-In guiding the redevelopment of private properties along Pacific Avenue, it will bewas important to preserve the unique qualities that occur within the district: its human scale; the incremental and rich pattern of development; the architectural diversity and interest of many of the buildings; and the continuity of active public-oriented uses along the street.
-While many historic buildings were destroyed or damaged beyond repair, -Hhistoric structures should be preserved to the maximum extent possible, where appropriate.
+The most devastating effect of the Loma Prieta earthquake of 1989 can be seen within the Pacific Avenue Retail District; in 15 seconds, the earthquake destroyed the commercial and social heart of the community, a place that had evolved over more than a century.
+In guiding the redevelopment of private properties along Pacific Avenue, it will be important to preserve the unique qualities that occurred within the district: its human scale; the incremental and rich pattern of development; the architectural diversity and interest of many of the buildings; and the continuity of active public-oriented uses along the street.
+Historic structures should be preserved to the maximum extent possible.